-Age: 56 Director since 2022 Committees: Compensation Nominating, Governance and Sustainability
+Age: 57 Director since 2022 Committees: Compensation Nominating, Governance and Sustainability

 Mr. Ojeisekhoba has more than 20 years of senior leadership experience in the financial services industry.
-Since July 2016, he has served as the Chief Executive Officer Reinsurance for Swiss Re, where he is responsible for the company's Reinsurance Business Unit, covering both property and casualty as well as life and health.
-He oversees the company's reinsurance strategy and operations in more than 20 countries, providing his knowledge and expertise to clients throughout the world.
-Beginning in April 2023, Mr. Ojeisekhoba will shift his responsibilities to assume leadership of Swiss Re's newly formed Global Clients and Solutions Business Unit, which contains the client management teams servicing Swiss Re's global reinsurance clients, Public Sector Solutions, iptiQ and Reinsurance Solutions.
+From July 2016 until April 2023, he served as the Chief Executive Officer Reinsurance for Swiss Re, where he was responsible for the company's Reinsurance Business Unit, covering both property and casualty, as well as life and health, overseeing the company's reinsurance strategy and operations in more than 20 countries and providing his knowledge and expertise to clients throughout the world.
+As of April 2023, Mr. Ojeisekhoba assumed leadership of Swiss Re's newly formed Global Clients & Solutions Business Unit, which contains the client management teams servicing Swiss Re's global reinsurance clients, Public Sector Solutions, iptiQ and Reinsurance Solutions.

 Mr. Ojeisekhoba serves as a member of Swiss Re's Group Executive Committee.
-He is a frequent speaker on the topics of leadership, risk knowledge, cybersecurity, geopolitical trends and diversity.
-Mr. Ojeisekhoba holds a Bachelor of Science degree in Statistics from the University of Ibadan, Nigeria and a master's degree in Management from London Business School.
+He is a frequent speaker on the topics of leadership, risk knowledge, digitalization, geopolitical trends and diversity.
+Mr. Ojeisekhoba holds a Bachelor of Science degree in Statistics from the University of Ibadan, Nigeria, and a master's degree in Management from London Business School.

-Mr. Ojeisekhoba brings chief executive and senior management expertise in the financial services industry with a particular focus on client management, risk management and commercializing risk knowledge.
+Mr. Ojeisekhoba brings chief executive and senior management expertise in the financial services industry to the JLL Board, with a particular focus on client management, risk management and commercializing risk knowledge.
 His global client experience and perspective enhances our understanding of operational challenges in key markets throughout the world.